 It’s one of the very few glaciers in the world which grow rather than retreat.
-The area covered by the glacier is 250 square kilometers, with maximum depth of 700 meters in some places.
-With face 5 kilometers wide, 70 meters height and 170 meters depth below the lake surface, the glacier looks impressive.
+The area covered by the glacier is 250 square kilometres, with a maximum depth of 700 meters in some places.
+With a face of 5 kilometres wide, 70 meters in height and 170 meters depth below the lake surface, the glacier looks impressive.

-In the recent years Patagonia has become a very popular tourist destination.
-Like everywhere else, the mass tourism and the industry around it not always look pretty.
-The small Argentinian village of El Chalten, starting point for accessing Fitz Roy and Cerro Torre, has literally exploded in the last 10 years.
+In recent years Patagonia has become a very popular tourist destination.
+Like everywhere else, mass tourism and the industry around it do not always look pretty.
+The small Argentinian village of El Chalten, the starting point for accessing Fitz Roy and Cerro Torre, has literally exploded in the last 10 years.

 There is one ATM in the village, but there is no money in it.
 One morning they reloaded the ATM, but by 11 am it was already empty.
 There are two grocery stores and one of them accepts credit cards.
 The only choice for the gringos who couldn’t get any cash from the ATM is to shop there.
 As a result, the store looked like hit by a hurricane and there was almost nothing left to buy.
 For my Bulgarian friends, the shelves looked like a grocery store during the “Lukanov winter”.
 The other store was well stocked, but not too many people had cash to shop there.